sublimetext-io/docs.sublimetext.io/docs/reference/pc_submitting.md

 Pick one of the following two hosting options:

-- A public GitHub, BitBucket or GitLab repository.
+- A public GitHub, Bitbucket or GitLab repository.
   Only include one package per repository and be sure the root of the package is the root of the repository.
   Do not include a packages.json file in your repository.